Inspired by Nature,

 BROAD-SPECTRUM in vivo ACTIVITY

-OPPs demonstrate excellent in vivo efficacy against both Gram-positive and Gram-negative pathogens, including difficult-to-treat, multidrug-resistant, and pan-drug-resistant bacteria.
+OPPs show excellent in vivo efficacy against both Gram-positive and Gram-negative pathogens, including challenging multidrug-resistant and pan-drug-resistant bacteria.

 Targeting Ribosome